shirleyjambu/Liri-Bot/README.md

 Based on the option chosen, the user is again prompted to enter the name of an artist, a song or a movie name based on his choice.

-The program then makes an api call to BandsInTown, Spotify and OmDB to get the appropriate details and would log the details in .txt files.
+The program then makes an api call to BandsInTown, Spotify and OmDB respectively to get the appropriate details and would log the details in .txt files.

 When 'Random' is chosen as an option, the program would read the file 'random.txt' and perform the command specified in the file.

-#PENDING
-moment not working
-Link this to portfolio
+Have Fun !